OPPORTUNITY. EQUITY. SOCIAL JUSTICE

 The San José-Evergreen Community College District exists to ensure all students, especially those with educational and/or socioeconomic challenges, will have the skills and capabilities to be successful in the next stage of their life, sufficient to justify the use of available resources.
 Please click HERE for Ends Policy Dashboards.

-Transferability All students, especially under-prepared students, will achieve academic success sufficient to transfer (EVC,
+* Transferability (All students, especially under-prepared students, will achieve academic success sufficient to transfer (EVC,

-College Readiness Students will develop the language skills to succeed in college, the ability to analyze, synthesize, and evaluate information and will be able to effectively communicate with others and successfully work collaboratively in culturally diverse settings.
+* College Readiness (Students will develop the language skills to succeed in college, the ability to analyze, synthesize, and evaluate information, and will be able to effectively communicate with others and successfully work collaboratively in culturally diverse settings.)

 Board of Trustees

-Citizens' Bond Oversight
+Citizens' Bond Oversight Committee

 We welcome your feedback regarding our website.

 For comments or concerns please send an email to: firstname.lastname@example.org